-- Testing and analyzing the model.
+- Testing and analysing the model.

-Random Forest comprises of decision trees which are graphs of decisions representing their course of action or statistical probability.
+Random Forest comprises decision trees which are graphs of decisions representing their course of action or statistical probability.
 These multiple trees are mapped to a single tree which is called Classification and Regression (CART) Model.

 To classify an object based on its attributes, each tree gives a classification which is said to “vote” for that class.
 The forest then chooses the classification with the greatest number of votes.
 For regression, it considers the average of the outputs of different trees.